 - Donating appreciated assets offers a tax deduction of up to 30% of adjusted gross income and the opportunity to avoid capital gains taxes at the sale of the asset.

-- Volatile markets and market downturns provide unique opportunities to make charitable gifts to offset income and capital gains taxes.
+- Volatile markets provide unique opportunities to make charitable gifts to offset income and capital gains taxes.

 - Certain public charities may not be able to accept complex assets, so gifts to donor advised funds or private foundations may work better in these instances.